PycraftDeveloper-temp-account/Pycraft/README.md

 * Points detailed after the final "Documentation" tag are indicators of significant improvements to the documentation.
 The "PEP8" tag is used to signify that significant changes have been made to Pycraft to bring it in line with the PEP8 standards.

 ## Input mapping
-This section will be replaced with a dedicated file for keymapping as well as an in-game guide when this area of Pycraft is completed.
+This section will be replaced with a dedicated file for key-mapping as well as an in-game guide when this area of Pycraft is completed.
 ### Keyboard

-* Use W, A, S, D in game to move around, and use these keys in the map GUI to move that around.
+* Use W, A, S, D in game to move around.
-* Use SPACE to jump in game, reset your zoom in the map GUI, start the benchmark section, or press 10 times to enter Devmode.
+* Use SPACE to jump in game or to control the camera spin in the 2D engine.
-* Use E in game to access your inventory
-* Use R in game to access the map
 * Use F11 to toggle full-screen
-* Use Q to access a resource value screen
 * Use L in game to toggle locking your mouse (forcing it to stay in the window or not)
-* Use X to exit Devmode

-### Mouse

-* SCROLL in the map to zoom in/out, or to scroll the settings menu
-* LEFT CLICK to select

 _A detailed map of inputs for keyboard and mouse or controller combinations is coming; for now, see the section below, toggling between full-screen is currently not bound to a button on the controller because we will need all the different buttons for gameplay_